 Interested in Student or Summer Internships in the Federal Government?

 Thank you for taking the time to learn about ACF opportunities.
-For more information, or to sign up a new recipient for Infόrmate, contact Special Assistant Jesus Garcia in the ACF Office of Public Affairs at firstname.lastname@example.org.
+For more information, or to sign up a new recipient for Infόrmate, contact Special Assistant Jesus Garcia Visit disclaimer page in the ACF Office of Public Affairs at email@example.com Visit disclaimer page .
 For past issues, click on this link: Infόrmate.